Coaching is one of the most popular forms of teaching and learning experience nowadays.

 Autocratic coaching is the best style to teach clients to stay committed to their goals and future.
 Also, it will help clients to learn discipline.

 The best example and one of the most suitable areas for autocratic coaching is fitness.
-Let’s say the client came to you to lose ten kilograms or gain 5 kilograms or just build muscles, they are not experts in the field, and all they want is to achieve the result.
+Let’s say the client came to you to lose ten kilograms or gain 5 kilograms, or build muscles, they are not experts in the field, and all they want is to achieve the result.
 As the coach who they have chosen to trust, you should continue being reliable, a bit pressing, and implement the autocratic style to bring them to the goals they want.

-Simply put, Vision Coaching is a coaching style that primarily relies on feedback, the development of leadership abilities, and various visualization of future techniques.
+Vision Coaching is a coaching style that primarily relies on feedback, developing leadership abilities, and various visualization of future techniques.
 When the coachee receives feedback, they should be able to implement it to achieve the next goal.